Glomus Tumor

 Frequently Asked Questions:

-Do I have to have surgery to get rid of a glomus tumor?
+Do I need surgery to get rid of a glomus tumor?

 Unfortunately, due to the nature of glomus tumors and what they are made of, as well as where they are and how they are connected to the body’s surrounding tissues, surgery is the only viable option when it comes to having them removed.
-In the case of fingers, where they most commonly occur on hands, it is very important that the doctor carefully outline the area of the tumor so that the incision is done precisely and carefully, and the surrounding tissues are not excised in addition to the body of the tumor.
-Complete removal of the glomus body is key to making sure that the tumor doesn’t recur.
+In the case of fingers, where they most commonly occur on hands, it is very important that the doctor carefully outlines the area of the tumor so that the incision is done precisely and carefully.
+The surrounding tissues are not excised in addition to the body of the tumor.
+Complete removal of the glomus body is key to ensuring the tumor doesn’t recur.

 Is a glomus tumor cancerous?